FR ES

 0%

-of European companies consider that the SDGs have helped them gain a comparative advantage, of which 43% considerably.
+of European companies consider that the SDGs have helped them gain a competitive advantage, of which 43% considerably.

 Companies measure their contribution without necessarily setting specific objectives, but those that do are achieving them or are on track.